 Finally, Christians are compelled by Jesus’ Spirit – the power of the most creative, compassionate person to ever walk this earth.
 This will naturally reach and work to solve the most pressing societal needs.
 TriLinc has structured innovative investment vehicles and processes so that retail investors also have opportunities to make impact investments.
 (This had not been possible before, but TriLinc is democratizing the process.)
 Under Gloria’s leadership, TriLinc is changing the narrative that only the wealthy have the ability and opportunity to create impact through investments.
 But TriLinc is just one example of a firm led by a Christian helping investors to reimagine the uses of philanthropic and investment capital.

 The people at SOCAP listened … not only to Robert’s testimony, but to all the Christian investors on the panel he had assembled.
-They listened as he told them that the ecosystem of Christian impact investing needs to grow, that a gospel-influenced perspective has been largely missing in impact investing conversations for the better part of the last two decades, and it needs to be heard.
+They listened as they said that the ecosystem of Christian impact investing needs to grow, that a gospel-influenced perspective has been largely missing in impact investing conversations for the better part of the last two decades, and it needs to be heard.

 People who are getting involved in impact investing want to do good, Robert says.
 “But they don’t know why they want to do good.
 They don’t know why that drive is in them.
 And they don’t know why impact investing, although it is a good and powerful tool, doesn’t satisfy them at the end of the day, and why they’re still seeking meaning.”
 What is Christian faith?
 How does it influence your impact investing journey and how does it stretch you to pursue not only social good but spiritual impact as well?”